operasoftware/devopera/articles/_posts/2015-07-23-making-animated-themes.md

 ## Testing and uploading to the Opera Add-ons catalog

-Once you have zipped up the `persona.ini` file and required `.webm` files, and have tested it out by installing the theme in your local Opera install, you’re ready to publish it on the [Opera Add-ons catalog](https://addons.opera.com/).
+Once you have zipped up the `persona.ini` file along with required `.webm` or animated WebP files, and have tested it out by installing the theme in your local Opera install, you’re ready to publish it on the [Opera Add-ons catalog](https://addons.opera.com/).

 Just head over to the [Upload Add-on](https://addons.opera.com/developer/upload/) section of the Opera Add-ons catalog, and submit your theme.
 Once the moderator approves, it will be published on the Opera Add-ons catalog.